 Certainly we can still read the Bible fairly accurately without knowing the original languages.
 We can read the Bible in English and it is still the Word of God for us and we can still get much out of it since the translations are quite good.
 We should just know that when we are doing so we are somewhat handicapped.
 Thankfully though, it is not too serious of a handicap, since in our time good commentaries and lexicons are so readily available to help us.

-We also need to pay attention to the issue of Textual criticism, of examining all the oldest manuscripts that we have, to put together the best and most accurate writings of the Bible in the original languages, but that is a huge different topic that I won’t get into.
+We also need to pay attention to the issue of textual criticism, of examining all the oldest manuscripts that we have, to put together the best and most accurate writings of the Bible in the original languages, but that is a huge different topic that I won’t get into.

 D. The Bible as literature